danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 end
 ```

-Now add the associated welcome index view.
-This view generates a link to the Slack OAuth authorization url, with the scopes and client ID we configured earlier.
-We're using `SlackRubyBotServer` to do this.
+Add the associated welcome index view.
+This view uses `SlackRubyBotServer` to generate a link to the Slack OAuth authorization url, with the scopes and client ID that were configured earlier.
 The image source is from `platform.slack-edge.com`.

 ```erb
 <%# app/views/welcome/index.html.erb %>